paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - worked on fixing likwid; spent some time in the codebase with the goal of deciding how long it would take to fix everything
    - Likwid's own examples don't work
    - documentation is somewhat limited.
-There is doxygen-generated docs but they aren't always helpful
+There are doxygen-generated docs but they aren't always helpful
    - I don't think likwid has some inherent advantage over other tools like PAPI or perf_events.
 I may be able to fix this, but is it a better use of